geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-07-07/meeting-transcript.md

 Okay.

 ##### **Geohot** [[00:56:33](https://www.youtube.com/watch?v=DSWQCT9mypQ&t=3393)]
 That's totally fine.
 We can assume that stuff.
 And then also we should think about how to run a local version of this file system.
-Like I want to switch cache downloads over to a local version of...
+Like I want to switch cache downloads over to a local version of..

 We can have locally, we have the same block store.